-The Form 8938 penalty involves the late or unfiled FATCA reporting of Form 8938 will vary.
-8938 form penalties will vary, depending on each filer’s particular facts and circumstances.
+The Form 8938 penalty involves the late or unfiled FATCA reporting of Form 8938.
+The penalties will varym, depending on each filer’s particular facts and circumstances.

-A person may even be able to obtain a penalty waiver using Streamlined Foreign Offshore Procedures or Reasonable Cause (if the IRS agent is feeling friendly) and avoid being penalized upwards of $60,000 (for multiple years of non-compliance)
+A person may even be able to obtain a penalty waiver using Streamlined Foreign Offshore Procedures, Delinquency Procedures, or Reasonable Cause — and avoid being penalized upwards of $60,000 (for multiple years of non-compliance)

 As provided by the IRS: